 Clean and de-rust the clamp surfaces in the hub.

 The old bearing now needs to be pressed out and the new bearing pressed in - this is best left to a garage with a strong press - do NOT ever try to hammer a bearing into place!

 You may like to know that Peugeot can supply completely new, assembled hubs.
 However cost is £264 unless you can find a cheaper one on ebay.

 Reassembly is the reverse of dismantling.
 Use copperease on the strut and ball joint clamps to aid assembly (and possible future disassembly).

 On replacing (as in the pictures), always use a new nut.
-Once fully tightened - again a ¾" socket and extension seems to make it tight enough.
+Once fully tightened - front axle nut torque - 24 m.daN - TIGHT!.
+Again a ¾" 30mm socket and 1 metre extension on the bar seems to make it tight enough.
 The nut should be staked in two places to prevent it from undoing - to do this it needs hitting quite hard with a blunt but strong chisel!